 To the Top!

 So we retreated to the Trump Towers.
 The staff was busy getting people checked in and cars moved.
 The people, even security were the best and friendliest encountered on the Strip last night.
 We past the checkpoints and into the lobby.
-People watching there was top notch as guests came from their rooms, dressed to the nine’s and even less!
-Didn’t know this was such people watching mecca.
+People watching there was top-notch as guests came from their rooms, dressed to the nine’s and even less!
+I didn’t know this was such people-watching mecca!

-As I have always said, Vegas know how to throw a party.
+As I have always said, Vegas knows how to throw a party.
 They may have killed the spirit of the event, but the display of fireworks was still the best in the business.
 8 minutes of impressive explosives launched into the night sky!
-80,000 pieces of fireworks, can’t be beat in any other town but Las Vegas!
+80,000 pieces of fireworks, can’t be beaten in any other town but Las Vegas!
 We know how to do fireworks.

 The Vegas Tourist Wishes you all a Happy New Year!

 Affiliate Disclosure The Vegas Tourist is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com and other affiliate websites